Mayankjh/Udacity_Project_3/README.md

 * Navigate to where you unzipped the file or cloned the repository.
 * Double-click index.html to open the game in your browser.

-Or, point your browser to
+Or, point your browser to  https://mayankjh.github.io/Udacity_Project_3/ to get the live experience.

 ## Gameplay: